-Restoration can also help maintain the ecosystem services that humans rely upon, and re-establish them in ecosystems where they have been compromised by degradation.
+Restoration can also help maintain the ecosystem services that humans rely upon and re-establish them in ecosystems where they have been compromised by degradation.
 The ecosystem services provided by nature are many and varied, from ensuring the water we drink is clean and protecting our towns and cities from the worst of extreme weather events like floods and tsunamis to providing natural products such as timber and fibres.
 Some communities are utterly reliant upon the ecosystems in which they exist for almost all aspects of day-to-day life; the value of ecosystem services to humanity is estimated at an unimaginable \$US 350 trillion, of which up to \$US 20 trillion continues to be lost each year34.
 There is also, therefore, a clear economic imperative to restore ecosystems.

 But there's even more to it than the imperative to conserve biodiversity and maintain ecosystem services.
 Restoration is also considered one of the most effective tools in the fight against climate change, as natural ecosystems capture and store huge amounts of carbon and assist in regulating local and regional climate.
-Indeed, biodiverse natural ecosystems appear to store significantly more carbon than monocultures of one or a few species of trees in Australia35-and have the added bonus
+Indeed, biodiverse natural ecosystems appear to store significantly more nttps://w